 Our collective future is based on our kids being ready to compete in the creative economy.
 Looking for some inspiration?
-Here are a few inventions that all started with kids asking themselves “why not“.
+Here are a few game changing inventions that all started with kids asking themselves “why not“.

 - Jake Evill, of the United Kingdom, at twenty-one years old has invented a new lightweight waterproof cast called the Cortex.
 He came up with the idea after he broke his arm.
 Unhappy with the traditional cumbersome cast of old, Jake was inspired to design an alternative that is less bulky, more hygienic and eliminates the ever dreaded itching associated with contemporary cast.
 David Lovegrove, head judge for the James Dyson Award of New Zealand said, “The winning entry is a product that will affect many people’s lives and make many people’s lives a lot better as a result of that,”